TeoAndB/kubernetes-microservice-architecture/README.md

 ## How to run locally:

 Install .NET, npm, docker and other dependencies if needed.
 Dependencies need to be installed such that the dockerfile in DempApp can be run without problems.
+Test this by running this command inside the DemoApp folder:
+`docker build .`

 Install minikube.
 Start a session:

 `